Mehdi Torabi: Persepolis

+Tractor

+On 10 July 2024, Torabi joined Persian Gulf Pro League side Tractor.

 International career

 Youth level

 He was invited to Iran U23 preliminary camp by Nelo Vingada.
-He was included in the squad for the 2016 AFC U-23 Championship by coach Mohammad Khakpour and he scored his first goal of the tournament in the last group match against China from a 30-yard free kick.
+Torabi was included in the squad for the 2016 AFC U-23 Championship by coach Mohammad Khakpour and he scored his first goal of the tournament in the last group match against China from a 30-yard free kick.

 Senior level

-He made his debut against Uzbekistan on a friendly on 11 June 2015 where he scored the lone goal of the match.
-On 3 September 2015 Torabi came off the bench to score in a 6–0 victory against Guam.
+He made his debut against Uzbekistan in a friendly on 11 June 2015 where he scored the lone goal of the match.
+On 3 September 2015, Torabi came off the bench to score in a 6–0 victory against Guam.
 In May 2018 he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.

 Personal life

 Political views

 Torabi has been known to be a supporter of the government of the Islamic Republic of Iran, having worn a shirt in support of Iran's Supreme Leader Ali Khamenei and wanting to offer him a football as a gift during the Mahsa Amini protests.
 In 2019, Torabi lifted his shirt up with a message of support to the government during the 2019–2020 Iranian protests as well.
+The literal translation of his message was "The only path to salvation of country is to follow orders of the leader".